 - Salt is safe.
 Even though salt isn’t always safe for our vehicles, it is safe for us and that is what public works agencies care about most.
 It doesn’t harm us if we come in contact with it.
 Also, it doesn’t ruin clothing when handled.

 Whether you are a public works agency looking to build a salt storage building or someone who is curious about these simple but functional buildings, we hope you gained some insight through this article.
 The team at Conestoga Buildings built many bulk salt storage structures over the years.
 Let our experience and knowledge help you through this process.
-Call us or request a quote today to discuss your project!
+Contact us today to discuss your project!

 [Facts in this article were obtained from the 2015 salt storage handbook, published by SaltInstitute.org]